SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 can assume :math:`T` to be distributed according to a :math:`\chi^2` distribution with one degree of freedom.
-Because :math:`H_0` assumes the signal strength of a particular model, :math:`T=0`  corresponds to a perfect match between that model's prediction and the measured data. :math:`T \gtrsim 1.96` corresponds to a 95\% confidence level upper limit.
+Because :math:`H_0` assumes the signal strength of a particular model, :math:`T=0`  corresponds to a perfect match between that model's prediction and the measured data. :math:`T \gtrsim 3.84` corresponds to a (two-sided!)
+95\% confidence level limit (please take note of the conceptual difference to the usual *upper* limits that we use).
 While :math:`n_{\mathrm{obs}}`, :math:`b`  and :math:`\delta_{b}` are directly extracted from
 the data set
 (coined *observedN*, *expectedBG* and *bgError*, respectively),